Bilgehan-Serbest/OOP2_Term_Project/README.md

 * Logger class keeps the date and time data of the operations made.
 * MailSender class sends the invoice to the user’s e-mail address.

+You can take a look some of screenshots of project from [here](https://github.com/tahirozdemir34/OOP2_Term_Project/tree/master/Screenshots).

 ### Team Members:

  * [Azmi Cibi](https://github.com/azmicibii)